evanwills/single-value-input/README.md

 >           Using simple pattern matching in the browser to catch
 >           accidental mistakes, coupled with complex validation
 >           server-side to eliminate deliberately invalid values is
 >           enough.
-If this is true for use case, use the
+If this is true for your use-case, use the
 >           [`pattern`](#pattern) attribute instead

 This could be useful for: